 Stirling has a castle and town-gaol experience that are fabulously child-orientated.
 Nearby, and less than an hour’s drive from Edinburgh and Glasgow, Blair Drummond Safari & Adventure Park is the place to take a boat-trip around an island of chimps, drive through a big-cat enclosure and get a bit closer to the friendlier inhabitants of the park, such as pot-bellied Vietnamese pigs, in the petting zoo.

 Pleasingly, most good restaurants in Scotland still offer the likes of haggis, tatties and neeps, usually with a modern, very palatable twist.
-Restaurants around the country – historically rather unwelcoming to children, at least in the larger cities – now positively court your little darlings, with colouring pens and paper, balloons, kids’ menus and puzzlebooks proffered by engaging, switched-on staff who get the kids’ orders out double-quick so embarrassing ‘I’m Hungry’ tantrums are kept to a minimum.
+Restaurants around the country – historically rather unwelcoming to children, at least in the larger cities – now positively court your little darlings, with colouring pens and paper, balloons, kids’ menus and puzzlebooks proffered by engaging, switched-on staff who get the kids’ orders out double-quick so embarrassing ‘I’m hungry’ tantrums are kept to a minimum.
 The only real exception is certain high-end Edinburgh eateries, which retain a slightly frosty reception to smaller children.

 Weather will be your over-riding concern on family holidays in Scotland, but it should by no means deter you, even when it’s adverse – it all depends on what sort of a break you’re after.
 Spring is the classic time to see Scotland because it’s not too crowded, the weather is warming up and hotel prices haven’t reached their peak.
 It’s also a great time for anglers as the salmon are in abundance, making their journeys upstream.

 In summer expect crowds, but there’s a reason for this – Scotland is at its most gorgeous in July, August and September, especially when the purple heather swathes the country in late August and early September.
-Prices are at their highest and the rainfall at its lowest, and the famous Edinburgh Festival (see above) kicks in as autumn approaches.
+Prices are at their highest and the rainfall at its lowest, and the famous Edinburgh Festival kicks in as autumn approaches.

-Autumn is great for a short cosy cottage break if you don’t mind some drizzle, and winter is the time to come if you are a keen snow sports enthusiast – Aviemore is superb at this time of year.
+Autumn is great for a short cosy cottage break if you don’t mind some drizzle, and winter is the time to come if you are a keen sking and snow sports enthusiast – Aviemore is superb at this time of year.

-Scotland is a great-value destination for budget family holidays, although several luxury hotels and resorts offer you the opportunity to splurge too.
+Scotland is a great-value destination for budget family holidays, although several luxury hotels and resorts offer the opportunity to splurge too.